 DEBT SERVICE REQUIREMENTS

-The following table sets forth the debt service requirements for the Series 2009 Bonds.
-Principal of and interest on the Bonds is shown in the table below in the year in which the same comes due.
+The following table sets forth the debt service requirements for the Series 2010 Bonds.
+Principal of and interest on the Series 2010 Bonds are shown in the table below in the years in which the same come due.